portworx/terraform-ibm-portworx-enterprise/README.md

 | [ibm_resource_group.group](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/resource_group) | data source |

 ## Inputs

+This is the list of input variables that can be provided to the module.
+There are some default values already set for this modules which can be overridden otherwise.
+Please read through the description and default values before handling advance scenarios using this module.

 | Name | Description | Type | Default | Required |
 |------|-------------|------|---------|:--------:|